geoserver/geoserver/doc/en/user/source/filter/function.rst

 Filter functions
 ================

-The OGC Filter encoding specification provides a generic concept of a *filter function*.
+The OGC Filter Encoding specification provides a generic concept of a *filter function*.
-A filter function is a function, with arguments, that can be called in a filter expression to perform specific calculations.
-This can be useful when building WFS filters or SLD style sheets.
+A filter function is a named function with any number of arguments, which can be used in a filter expression to perform specific calculations.
+This provides much richer expressiveness for defining filters.

-There are many different kinds of filter functions available in GeoServer,
+GeoServer provides many different kinds of filter functions,
-covering a wide range of functionality including mathematical functions, string formatting, and geometric operations such as ``buffer``.
+covering a wide range of functionality including mathematical functions, string formatting, and geometric operations.
 A complete list is provided in the :ref:`filter_function_reference`.